GrapeCity/DsExcel-Java/README.md

 ### Enhancements
 * Performance of exporting a single worksheet to PDF was improved significantly.
 * fromJson method  was improved when json contained table style and multiple named styles.
-* GcExcel now sets minimum value of Zoom factor to 10% when exporting spreadsheet to PDF, similar to MS Excel setting.
+* DsExcel now sets minimum value of Zoom factor to 10% when exporting spreadsheet to PDF, similar to MS Excel setting.
 ### Bug Fixed
 * The TintAndShade property does not work as expected if Color is set.(DOCXLS-872)
 * Cells containing SUBTOTAL formula do not return correct values.(DOCXLS-881)